dev-codersgarden/file-encrypte/README.md

 Welcome to the **File Encrypte Laravel Package Documentation**.This package provides encryption for file data to ensure its security and privacy.

----

 ## Features

 - Seamless integration with Laravel for file encryption
-- Ability to encrypt and decrypt files with ease.
 - Full support for encryption and decryption operations.
-- Simple and structured error handling for file encryption.
+- Handles file storage and retrieval using Laravel's file storage system.

 ---